Responsible Gambling in the UK

 What is gambling addiction?

 And addiction to gambling (or 'ludomania' to give you the more fancy name) affects around 0.5% of the UK adult population.
 Roughly speaking, that's around 250,000 people, although it's estimated that around two million people are at risk of addiction.
 In short, when we say someone is addicted, they behave compulsively and cannot stop themselves easily.
-This can be despite affecting their well-being, their relationships with others and their finances.
+This can affect their well-being, their relationships with others and their finances.
 However, there is no physical dependence, unlike other forms of addiction.
 Instead, an addiction to gambling is now seen as a disease of the mind and is purely psychological.

 10 possible warning signs of an addiction to gambling